RDM4CAU/edutrain/NFDI-Personas/2023_NFDI-EduTrain_Personas.md

 icon:     images/dalia-logo.png

-comment:  This document was used for a side event of NFDI section EduTrain during CORDI, Karlsruhe, 14.09.2023
+comment:  Version 1.0 of this document was used as a bases for a side event of NFDI section EduTrain during CORDI, Karlsruhe, 14.09.2023.
+Version 2.0 of this document was used for an online DALIA OER Workshop, 10.10.2023

 -->

-# Speed-Dating with EduTrain personas
+# EduTrain personas

 <center><img src="images/DALLE_2023-08-30_teaching-mouse.png" alt="teaching mouse in front of a board" height="350px"></center>